ReFcry/EncryptFiles/README.md

 # EncryptFiles
-thThe script use fernet to encrypt files inside directories.
+The script use fernet to encrypt files inside directories.
 The files will encrypt with the hash of key and a password.